 Over time the site’s content will grow with more pictures and stories, but for now, there are just a few items posted.

-Alison and Jennifer both have the necessary access rights to add content as well, and Alison has agreed to manage it over the long haul.
+Alison has the necessary access rights to add content as well, and Alison has agreed to manage it over the long haul.

 People have asked why our family has so many different last names.
 Even Patrick’s last name is not that of his father.